danthingu/tenantbase_redis_app/README.md

 # Django Redis Memcached For Tenant Base
-For this exercise you will be creating a key-value storage server that speaks a small subset of the memcached protocol and persists data in SQLite.
-It should also have an HTTP server running out of the same process for monitoring.
-The monitoring page should include some basic Javascript interactivity.
+For this exercise I created a "To do List" application using key-value storage server with Redis that speaks a small subset of the memcached protocol and persists data in SQLite.
+I also created a React Front End page to monitor the protocol of get/post/put/delete.

 ## Redis workflow
 ```json